Introduction

 Meet Eric Lavarde and Moritz Schönwetter

-Eric Lavarde and Moritz Schönwetter are prominent figures in the Red Hat community, holding roles as Principal Architects and Managers of the Automation Community of Practice (COP).
+Eric Lavarde and Moritz Schönwetter) are prominent figures in the Red Hat community, holding roles as Principal Architects and Managers of the Automation Community of Practice (COP).
 Their project, aimed at consolidating and promoting Ansible best practices, showcases their dedication to elevating Ansible’s capabilities.

 Standardizing Ansible Best Practices

 In their insightful presentation, Eric and Moritz delved into the importance of standardizing Ansible best practices.
 They recognized that while individual consultants, engineers, and support personnel had their own effective methods, there was a need to establish a unified approach.
 This approach ensures that everyone involved in Ansible-related activities follows a common set of guidelines and practices.
 The initiative began by adopting GitOps principles, treating best practices as code.
 Collaborative efforts led to the development of a repository that encompasses best practices for Ansible.
-These recommendations extend beyond the scope of Ansible Linter, addressing code organization, role structure, inventory management, and more.
+These recommendations extend beyond the scope of Ansible-Lint, addressing code organization, role structure, inventory management, and more.

-Differentiating from Ansible Linter
+Differentiating from Ansible Lint

 Getting Involved